walter-a-jablonowski/sys-2/ai.md

 Use bootstrap 5.3 and optimize it for smartphones.
 The app UI consists of a header bar and a scrollable content area.

-- Header bar
+- Header bar (fixed to the page)
   - Name of the current level in the hierarchcal list (initially "Start")
     - we use no breadcrumbs for navigation, just the smartphone's back button
   - Actions dropdown (right aligned):
     - Edit: edit the currently shown instance (inactive on the start page)
     - Delete: delete the currently shown instance
     - gears icon (for settings, currently has no function)
+- Content area (scrollable)
   - Read only rendering of the current entry (via ready_only.php, invisible on the start page)
   - Tabs
     - List
       - Tool bar with
         - sorting dropdown (e.g. by time, by name)
         - Add button (right aligned): brings up a modal that lets you select the type and set the name and description (currently no special fields)
       - List (list group)
         - initially show the data from the first level of /data
         - the list is sorted by time (last one first)
         - list cell
           - layout
             - the cell content is rendered by the list cell renderer of the current type
             - all cells get actions on the right of the cell (button group)
               - edit button: open a modal for editing the entry
               - dropdown: single action "delete"
           - actions
             - single click or touch: loads the the list of sub entries associated with the entry
     - Resources: list of "resource files" and "group folders" in the current directory

 ## Misc